-What we have been able to find out about just a few of the extraordinary men mentioned in Ogden’s book is set out in the following pages, please click on the links below to read more.
+What we have been able to find out about just a few of the extraordinary men mentioned in Ogden’s book (and others) is set out in the following pages, please click on the links below to read more.

 Eddie Myers an officer in the Royal Engineers who was recruited in late 1942 by SOE to lead a team intent on blowing up three railway viaducts in the Brallos Pass area.

 Colonel Chris Woodhouse served most of his time during WW2 in Greece and in 1941 was one of the SOE offices sent to Crete to organise resistance forces behind enemy lines.